jmarca/calvad_impute_missing/README.md

 }
 ```

-Two things to note.
+Three things to note.
 First the database information is used primarily
 so as to set up temporary, test-only databases.
 Second, the "calvad"
 part of the config file should point to the test files included in
 this repository.
+Finally, if the usual "postgres" admin account is
+inappropriate, then you can change that using the "admin->user" field
+in the config file.
+Note that "user" is not "username".
+This is not
+consistent, and may be changed in the future, but for now the admin
+user is called "user" while the regular username is specified with
+"username".
+The postgresql admin account is only used to create a
+temporary table, and then to delete that temporary table.
+Look in
+`test/pg_utils.js` for more details.

 More notes: